Modern Machine Learning for LHC Physicists: Generation and simulation

 \subsubsection{Calorimeter shower generation}

-Another application of INNs as generative models in LHC physics is the simulation of the detector response to incoming particles.
+Another application of INNs as generative networks in LHC physics is the simulation of the detector response to incoming particles.
 Such interactions are stochastic and implicitly defines a phase space distribution

 The initial state is characterized by the incoming particle type, energy, position, and angle to the detector surface.
 For simplicity, we focus on showers originating from the center of the detector volume, and always perpendicular to the surface.
 We also train a different INN for each particle type, so the learning task is simplified to